Quansight/Quansight-website/apps/consulting/posts/acceleration-in-python-which-is-right-for-your-project.md

 - sgkit uses one data structure
 - algorithms
 - scikit-allel uses Cython to accelerate algorithmic code
-- sgkit uses Numba to to accelerate algorithmic code and enable GPU-based computation
+- sgkit uses Numba to accelerate algorithmic code and enable GPU-based computation
 - parallelism
 - scikit-allel uses different data structures for single- versus multi-node processing
 - sgkit uses a single data structure, which can scale to whatever compute resources are available